andrewspearson/Log4Shell-Detection/README.md

 There is also a remote uncredentialed WAS plugin that performs additional checks.

-Tenable will continue to refine the existing plugins and add new plugins.
-You might need to [force a plugin update](https://docs.tenable.com/nessus/Content/UpdateNessusSoftware.htm).

 ## Log4Shell scan template
 A Log4Shell scan template has been released.
 This scan template contains all of the required scan settings and plugins to identify Log4Shell vulnerabilities.
 This scan template runs extraordinarily fast.
 ![](https://github.com/andrewspearson/file-server/blob/main/repositories/log4shell-detection/log4shell-template.png)